JurajNyiri/HomeAssistant-Tapo-Control/README.md

 Doorbells, Cameras:

 - Up to 4 camera entities: HD and SD, using RTSP standard or TP-Link proprietary video protocol.
 If you choose to use direct entities, it is recommended to disable `Use Stream from Home Assistant` in options for the best performance and battery life.
-- Binary sensor for motion after the motion is detected for the first time
+- Binary sensor for motion after the motion is detected for the first time & doorbell is pressed
 - Light entity, if the camera supports a floodlight switch
 - Buttons for Calibrate, Format, Manual Alarm start & stop, Moving the camera, Reboot and syncing time
 - Switch entities for Auto track, Flip setting, LED Indicator, Lens Distortion Correction, (Rich) Notifications, Recording, Microphone Mute, Microphone Noise Cancelling, Automatically Upgrade Firmware, HDR mode, Alarm Trigger Event types, Privacy Zones, Diagnose Mode, Smart Track specific switches, Audio Recording and Privacy mode